hcmarque/SQL-Managed-Instance-Disaster-Recovery-Architecture-Design/README.md

   <img src="Images/picture20.png" alt="drawing" width="600"/>
 </p>

+* 4.3 Check the informations used on the paramters described on the picture below.
+Please check this [table](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-about-vpngateways#benchmark) to undertand which VPN Gateway SKU should be used in your enviroment.
+In this example, the VPN Gateway SKU VpnGw3AZ was used due the Aggregate Throughput requirement for 1.25 Gbps and the Zone-Redudant requirement.
+After complete the parameters, click in `Review + Create`
-* 4.3 The reference for each paramenter can be found below, however, check your company requirements for each one of the parameters before to create the Virtual Network Gateway and once again, **be sure that you dont have any IP Address with your on-premise networking.** `Click on Review + Create`.
+**important** please use the IP Address that you assigned to your environment.  **be sure that you dont have any IP Address with your on-premise networking.** `Click on Review + Create`.

 <p align="center">
   <img src="Images/picture21.png" alt="drawing" width="600"/>